foyer-rs/foyer/foyer-opendal/README.md

 | 20 + `key_len` | `value_len` | value bytes |

 Encoded size is `20 + key_len + value_len`.
 The engine estimates with that
-header length and reads at most `max_object_size + 1` bytes.
+header length.
+A read accumulates at most `max_object_size + 1` bytes in the engine `Vec`; OpenDAL buffers, backend buffers, and process RSS are not capped.
 Decode checks the buffer against `max_object_size` before trusting length fields, then requires exact framing, magic, checksum, and a full match with the requested key.
 A failed object returns an error and no value bytes.

 ## Why Keeper identity is needed